CockCoinADA/overview/README.md

 Active on social platforms (X/Twitter) under the handle @CockCoin_ADA.

 Community engagement (discord, quests, rewards) strengthens holder interaction.

+6816 discord members

+10500 X members

+Biggest Cardano Native Token Community on Cryptotwits with more than 1600 follower

 The COCK Arena is where the real action happens.
 More than just staking, it’s a PvP DeFi protocol where players lock their $COCK and compete for rewards.
 The longer you stay in the Arena, the more you earn—while others who exit early pay the price.‍